ronnyfriedland/adr-maven-plugin/adr-maven-plugin/src/main/resources/adr/002_Support_different_export_formats.md

 We should switch to another library which meets the following criterias:
 * Apache 2.0 license compatible
-* Support at least PDF exports
+* Support at least HTML and PDF exports
 * maintained

 # Decision

 The library `com.vladsch.flexmark:flexmark` matches best:
 * BSD 2-clause
-* Support eg. PDF and DOCX export formats
+* Support eg. HTML, PDF and DOCX export formats

 # Consequences